uvaai/pdp/_schedules/1 Fall 2023/index.md

 ## Schedule

 The core schedule for this course, combined with Introduction to Machine Learning 1, is built around working with the material each weekday from 9 to 5.
-For this we have one room on the Science Park campus permanently reserved for minor AI students, namely **L0.10**, which provides enough space for all of you to work on campus full-time.
+For this we have one room on the Science Park campus permanently reserved for minor AI students, namely **L0.11**.
+This room provides enough space for every student to work on campus for 4 hours each day in divided morning and afternoon slots.
+The other 4 hours can either be done in the on-campus study spaces or at home.

 Most on-campus activities, including practical assistance, will generally be held in this room.
 There are some exceptions with activities that do not fit in the room, like the group seminars and the exam.
-The schedule for these group seminars can be found on Datanose [here](https://datanose.nl/#course[111293])
+The schedule for these group seminars can be found on Datanose [here](https://datanose.nl/#course[119433])

-The schedule for the practical assistance hours and lectures that will be held in L0.10 can be found in the "Asking Questions" section below.
+The schedule for the practical assistance and office hours that will be held in L0.11 can be found in the "Asking Questions" section below.

 ### Deadlines and daily schedules